 No, we only accept fiction stories at this time.
 Poetry and non-fiction essays are not eligible.

 Sorry, but the contest is only open to students in grades 6 – 12.

 Of course!
 So long as you are in the equivalent of grades 6 – 12 you are eligible.

 The contest will close February 1st at 11:59:59 PM Pacific Standard Time.

 We will begin accepting submissions on December 1st at 12:00:00 AM Pacific Standard Time.
-Please use the Contact Us form and opt in to our mailing list.
-A notification will go out once we begin accepting stories.

 Only one story per student per year is accepted.

 Yes.
 We are open to any student in the equivalent of grades 6 – 12, from anywhere in the world.